DoctorWh012/Client-Side-Prediction/README.md

     }
 ```
 >Here we use Riptide's `MessageHandler` to get the input message then we create an array to save the inputs and set it's size to the `inputQuatity`, after that we just loop in order to get all the messages that the client sent.
-In  this demo i do not have a player class so i just use a placeholder  to get access to the `serverPlayerMovement` script
+In  this demo i do not have a player class so i just use a placeholder `PlayerManager`  to get access to the `serverPlayerMovement` script

 Handling the client's input
 ```cs